 Hunger hits Arizona every day at staggering rates.
 1 in 7 seniors, 1 in 5 Arizonans, and 1 in 3 children are hungry in Arizona.
 The Arizona Diamondbacks Foundation teamed up with Arizona Milk Producers in an effort to feed our hungry neighbors through an annual food and donation drive at Chase Field.

-Break a Bat, Plant a Tree is a partnership between the Arizona Diamondbacks Foundation and Mattamy Homes.
+Break a Bat, Plant a Tree is a partnership between the Arizona Diamondbacks Foundation and Budweiser.
 An important sustainability initiative for "D-backs Give Back", Break a Bat, Plant a Tree will provide desert-adapted shade trees in area parks.

 Every December, the Arizona Diamondbacks and University of Phoenix team up and turn Chase Field into a winter wonderland for the annual Winter Classic event.
 Six hundred students from various local Title I schools and non-profit agencies are invited to participate in this holiday event filled with gifts and engaging activities.
 Each participating student receives a brand new pair of athletic shoes, two books, a backpack and a D-backs sweatshirt.